seelabs/scratch_docs/xls-xchainbridge.md

 ### 1.2.
 The Witness Server

 A witness server is an independent server that helps provide proof that an event happened on either the locking chain or the issuing chain.
 It listens to transactions on one side of the bridge and submits attestations on the other side.
 This helps affirm that a transaction on the source chain occurred.
-They are acting as an oracle, providing information to help prove that the value was locked/burned on the source chain.
-This allows the recipient to then claim the equivalent funds on the destination chain.
+The witness server is acting as an oracle, providing information to help prove that the assets were locked/burned on the source chain.
+This then allows the recipient of those assets to claim the equivalent funds on the destination chain.

 Since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
 The reward could be higher than the fee, providing an incentive for running a witness server.